What are Triggers?

 TRIGGERS & ASSOCIATIONS: HOW TO DEAL WITH THEM

 For most people, the transition will be difficult as not everyone can move houses or towns.
 You will be confronted with the same situations, with the same people most likely causing the same feelings.

 Trust your internal messages.
 Treatment makes us aware of ourselves and of our thought processing.
 If you think you are at risk, you probably are.
-Walk away, rather apologise one day for being rude, then apologise to your family because you sold the car again.
+Walk away; rather apologise one day for being rude, than apologise to your family because you sold the car again during a relapse.
 Being true to yourself is going to be far more rewarding than conforming to what others expect of you.

 If you or a loved one need support in their recovery journey or need to start on the road to recovery, feel free to contact us.